-Groenlandaspis is an extinct placoderm of the Middle to Late Devonian period (370 - 360 ma).
+Groenlandaspis sp. is an extinct placoderm of Late Devonian period (~360 Mya).
 It is a member of the order Arthrodira (gk. jointed neck).

 However it would have been an adept swimmer and was probably a far-ranging seabed scavenger as its remains have been found right around the world, most notably in Greenland and Australia.